eric-brechemier/masteringid-horizon/650-PREREQUISITES.md

 #### Do not provide credentials to untrusted sources

+Given an email displayed in the email software commonly used by the learner,
+the Horizon employee or volunteer
+DISCRIMINATES (*Intellectual Skill: Discrimination*)
+whether the email address of the sender belongs to one of their known contacts.

+Given a Web page displayed in the usual browser of the learner,
+the Horizon employee or volunteer
+DISCRIMINATES (*Intellectual Skill: Discrimination*)
+whether the URL of the Web page corresponds to Horizon intranet/extranet
+or to a different domain on the Internet.

 #### Do not run programs from untrusted sources

+Given a file name, including the extension,
+the Horizon employee or volunteer
+DISCRIMINATES (*Intellectual Skill: Discrimination*)
+whether the file is considered executable on a computer.

+Given a notification displayed on the computer of the learner,
+requesting to allow an application to run
+the Horizon employee or volunteer
+EXECUTES (*Motor Skills*)
+closing the notification without granting the request
+using the computer mouse or keyboard.

 #### Report suspicious emails for analysis

+Given an email received in the usual email software of the learner
+the Horizon employee or volunteer
+IDENTIFIES (*Intellectual Skill: Concrete Concept*)
+orally
+several obvious grammatical errors and typos.

+Given an email received in the usual email software of the learner
+the Horizon employee or volunteer
+DISCRIMINATES (*Intellectual Skill: Discrimination*)
+by showing on the screen
+whether the target URL of a link in the email
+differs from the URL displayed in the text of the link.

+Given a copy of a poster from the Digital Awareness Committee
+the Horizon employee or volunteer
+STATES (*Verbal Information*)
+the email address to use to report suspicious emails for analysis.

 #### Confirm unexpected email requests by phone

+Given a reference card or job aid
+the Horizon employee or volunteer
+STATES (*Verbal Information*)
+verbally
+at least one way used by scammers to conceal their identity.

+Given an email in the common work language of the learner,
+the Horizon employee or volunteer
+IDENTIFIES (*Intellectual Skill: Concrete Concept*)
+whether the email contains a request for sensitive donor information.

+Given an email in the common work language of the learner,
+the Horizon employee or volunteer
+IDENTIFIES (*Intellectual Skill: Concrete Concept*)
+whether the email contains a request to perform a payment.

+The Horizon employee or volunteer
+STATES (*Verbal Information*)
+orally
+at least one alternative channel to confirm a request received by email,
+e.g. by phone.